takusui/Kat.ai/README.md

 Research in progress.

 ## Body

+If no model is given and if the user does not like the native one, it can be generated using a Generative Adversarial Network.

+### Generated 3D
-For the full body generation, I propose using a [3D-GAN](https://github.com/zck119/3dgan-release).
+Just for having some fun, I propose using a [3D-GAN](https://github.com/zck119/3dgan-release).
-We will be trying to generate the body using natural language descriptions, like in this [paper](https://arxiv.org/pdf/1804.01622v1.pdf), by feeding the output latent vector of the Variational Auto-Encoder(VAE) to the 3D-GAN .
+We will be trying to generate the 3D model using natural language descriptions, like in this [paper](https://arxiv.org/pdf/1804.01622v1.pdf), by feeding the output latent vector of the Variational Auto-Encoder(VAE) to the 3D-GAN.

 ### Pose generator
 Research in process.